 As with the NAEA this is a great trade body which imposes some exacting demands on its members, so you should be sure of getting a really good service if you use one of their member firms.

-Sign up with an econveyancing firm, submit your case, and a list of quotes will be generated for you from the firm's panel of solicitors.
+Sign up with an e-conveyancing firm, submit your case, and a list of quotes will be generated for you from the firm's panel of solicitors.
 You can then pick the best solicitor for you from the results.

-For a start you can follow the hints and tips in our How To guides, get free, impartial advice from one of our mortgage brokers, as well as our Q&A section where you can pick the brains of your fellow lovemoney.com users.
+For a start you can follow the hints and tips in our How-To guides, compare the best deals on the market with our comparison tool, as well as our Q&A section where you can pick the brains of your fellow lovemoney.com users.

-There you have it, my ten favourite websites to use when buying or selling a property.
+There you have it, my 10 favourite websites to use when buying or selling a property.
 However, you may have some favourites of your own – be sure to share them via the Comment box below!